Last year in the UK over 60,000 cancer patients enrolled on clinical trials aimed at improving cancer treatments and making them available to all.

 The researchers will plan an exercise programme based on your fitness level.
 It will take place at the hospital and will be a combination of riding an exercise bike, leg exercises and lifting light weights.
 There will also be some exercises to do at home, such as climbing stairs and brisk walking.

-They will also ask you to wear a device called an accelerometer 5 times during the study.
+They will also ask you to wear a small device called an accelerometer 5 times during the study.
 You wear this on your upper arm for 3 days at a time.
 It monitors your level of activity during a typical day.
 It allows the researchers to see how active you are and whether this changes during your treatment.

 The researchers are also interested in measuring the way your thigh muscles work during exercise.
 They will use a device to measure your thigh muscle strength and ask you to do some simple leg exercises.